Lucy-Qingya-Wu/flashcards/README.md

 * If it does not work, don't worry!
 You can start the project in Expo XDE, press the gear icon, choose "Host -> Tunnel", and put the project URL in Expo Client.
 Then you will see the app on your device.

-* Please make sure the node server is running on the same network as the expo in your device.
+* Please make sure the node server/Expo XDE is running on the same network as the expo in your device.